-Meet some of our experienced tutors
+Meet some of our partners and tutors

 As a child Daisy enjoyed all subjects but excelled academically.
 She became a member of Mensa at the age of 9 and later gained scholarship entry to six independent schools as well as achieving full marks in the 11+.